panby34/river-ranz/content/posts/BreakaBull/index.md

 ```

 {{< coffee-break title="Personality" >}}
 The code above was from the initial addition of order preferences to the game.
-There are only two possible options: black tea with milk or hibiscus tea.
+There are only three possible options: black tea with milk, green tea, or hibiscus tea.
 Since then, we've added 5 new types of tea!
 {{< /coffee-break >}}

 ### Narrative